ET Phone Home

 return self

-def emit(self, event: HookType, *args: Any) -> None:
+async def emit(self, event: HookType, **kwargs: Any) -> None:

 for handler in self._hooks[event]:

-def run(self, conversation: list[types.Content]) -> types.Content | None:
+async def run(self, conversation: list[types.Content]) -> types.Content | None:

 """Run one assistant step.
 Returns tool-response message, or None when done."""

-completion = self.client.models.generate_content(
+completion = await self.client.aio.models.generate_content(

 model=self.model,